 Then drain and set them aside for cooking.

 If you use tinned beans: drain them in a colander so that they lose their water.
 You can also rinse them a bit under running water and set them aside.

 Since they are pre-cooked, better add them as last.

 In a very large and high pot pour a couple of oil tablespoons and fry for about 5 mins the celery, garlic, carrots and onion coarsely chopped, along with the bunch of aromatic herbs and stirring often.

 Aromatic herbs: rosemary, bay leaves, fresh thyme, parsley, tie them together with a string, otherwise just add them as they are in the soup, by removing them at the end of cooking.

 Peel and cut potatoes into irregular pieces of about 2 – 3 cm, add them to the pot, let simmer them for 5 mins along with peas, then cover them with a little water and cook them for 10 mins.

 Add courgettes, peas and tomatoes, add more water, seasoning with salt and pepper and cook other 20 minutes.

 Add now beans, cover with lid and let cook about 10 mins, stirring occasionally.

-Remove the aromatic herbs and garlic clove.
+Remove both aromatic herbs and garlic.